kk5739/esports-earning-inequality-research/README.md

 ## 📌 Scope of Contribution

 The scripts and datasets in this repository reflect the data **collection and cleaning pipeline** for the project.
 This includes scraping historical earnings, player rosters, and recent tournament results for popular esports titles.
+Specifically, a dataset of 45,371 esports players across 10 games was collected, cleaned, and analyzed using R Studio.

 ---